 I prefer not adding fields to a pivot table.
 I think it’s easier to add the fields first to your source spreadsheet.
 The reason is you might get items out of sync if you move data unless you make them a calculated field.

 Excel pivot tables may not make the election data exciting, but it can make the analysis easier.
 Without these tables, you’d probably spend more time filtering, sorting and subtotaling.
-The other benefit is that it’s easy to start over by deselecting fields or moving them to another location.
+The other benefit is that it’s easy to start over by deselecting fields or moving them to another place.
 Feel free to download the tutorial spreadsheet below and play with the data.
 This may be the only time you’re allowed to manipulate election data.